dmin0763/SmiteRandomizer/README.md

 ## Other:
  If you wish to update/modify any resources yourself, God information can be found in SmiteRandomizer/Resources/info.txt.
 They don't need to be in alphabetical order, that is only for the sake of organization.
-However, the format of 'Name,Damage Type,Class' must be followed (no spaces before/after commas), or else the program will break whenever that god is chosen.
+However, the format of 'Name,Class' must be followed (no spaces before/after commas), or else the program will break whenever that god is chosen.
 All images are located in SmiteRandomizer/Resources/images.
 When adding/changing images for gods, follow the format of
  'T_***GOD NAME***_Default_Icon.png'.
 This file must be 128x128px, and the god name in the image file must exactly match the god name in info.txt.
 128x128px Default images at can be found from https://smite.fandom.com/wiki/Gods